git-no/sveltekit-apple-music-search/README.md

-# SvelteKit Apple Musich Search
+# SvelteKit Apple Music Search

 A demo and developer test how easy to create and how fast Static Sites are with SvelteKit and TailwindCSS, in this example with [Apple Music API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/Searching.html#//apple_ref/doc/uid/TP40017632-CH5-SW1) integration.
-A running example of *searching for songs* is at [sveltekit-tailwind-apple-music-player.swissmation.io](svelte-tailwind-apple-music-player.swissmation.io).
+A running example of *searching for songs* is at [sveltekit-tailwind-apple-music-player.swissmation.io](https://sveltekit-apple-music-search.swissmation.io).

 ## What is used